jebeck/dataviz-power-tools/dataviz-power-tools.md

 Most users will notice if the framerate is consistently below thirty frames per second.
 They might describe the experience as sluggish or the interactions as jerky or laggy.

+### finding problems with the Timeline view

+Note:
+So far we've talked about two tools that *aren't* good for finding performance bottlenecks.
+So what do you use when you *do* need to pin down a problem?
+I used the Timeline tool in the Chrome dev tools.
+Using the toy example scatterplot we've seen a couple times now, I'm going to show you how to find a bottleneck I intentionally put in there as an example.

 ### data generation in example visualization

 ```JavaScript